cyberbotics/webots-doc/guide/khr-2hv.md

 %end

-The "Kondo KHR-2HV" is an humanoid robot with 17 DOF.
+The "Kondo KHR-2HV" is an humanoid robot with 17 degrees of freedom.

 ### Samples